Multivariate type G Mat\'ern stochastic partial differential equation random fields: Introduction

-As always when more general models than the Gaussian, there is an added computational cost for inference.
-However, an important feature of the SPDE approach is that finite element discretizations can be used to decrease this cost.
+As always with more general models than the Gaussian, there is an added computational cost for inference.
+However, using FE discretizations of our non-Gaussian models allows for the same computational complexity with respect the size of the discretized random field as for the corresponding Gaussian models.
 This makes the models applicable in scenarios where the data sets are so large that it prohibits the use of standard covariance-based models.
 As in the Gaussian case, the SPDE approach also facilitates extensions to non-stationary models by using spatially varying parameters.
+An important fact related to this is that the construction of the FE approximation is identical to that for Gaussian models, and thus as easy to compute.

 The article is structured as follows.
-In Section~\ref{sec:spde}, the link between system of SPDEs and cross-covariances is studied.
-Section~\ref{sec:nongauss} contains the definitions of the non-Gaussian models, as well as derivations of basic model properties.
-As a particular example of the construction, more details and examples of multivariate normal inverse Gaussian (NIG) fields are given in Section~\ref{sec:nig}.
-In Section~\ref{sec:model}, the type-G fields are used to build a full geostatistical model for which we derive computationally efficient methods for likelihood-based parameter estimation and probabilistic prediction.
-Section~\ref{sec:applications} presents an application to a bivariate data set consisting of pressure and temperature observations from weather stations in the North American Pacific Northwest.
-Gaussian and non-Gaussian SPDE models are compared with standard covariance-based Gaussian Mat\'ern models and we show that the type-G fields give the best predictions for this example.
-The article concludes with a discussion in Section~\ref{sec:discussion}.
-Finally, the article has three appendices that contain (A) details on the finite element discretizations; (B) gradients needed for the parameter estimation; and (C) all proofs.
+In Section \ref{sec:spde}, the link between systems of SPDEs and cross-covariances is studied.
+Section \ref{sec:nongauss} contains the definitions of the non-Gaussian models, as well as derivations of basic model properties.
+More details and examples of multivariate normal inverse Gaussian (NIG) fields, a special case of the type G models, are given in Section \ref{sec:nig}.
+In Section \ref{sec:model}, the type G fields are included in a geostatistical model for which we derive computationally efficient methods for likelihood-based parameter estimation and probabilistic prediction.
+Section~\ref{sec:applications} presents two applications, and the article concludes with a discussion in Section~\ref{sec:discussion}.
+The article contains five appendices that present (\ref{sec:fem}) details on the FE discretizations; (\ref{sec:gradients}) gradients needed for the parameter estimation; (\ref{sec:pseudo}) sampling methods for the models; (\ref{seq:parameter_estimates}) details on the applications; and (\ref{sec:proofs}) all proofs.
+The methods developed in this work have been implemented in the R package \texttt{ngme}.